 As part of the Energy Company Obligation (ECO) initiative, British Gas are also providing subsidised insulation for those eligible.
 With many issues arising over a misreading over a tariff or a bill, the company are also working to simplify their bills – explaining key facts about it so that the customer can understand as fully as possible why they are paying what they are.

 British Gas are continually improving their customer service department.
-Unlike a lot of companies it is not hard to find their Call Connection Numbers – while their website also offers a substantial FAQ section.
+Unlike a lot of companies it is not hard to find their contact phone numbers – while their website also offers a substantial FAQ section.